faraui/cloudflare-bypass-headless-web-scraper/README.md

 0. Installation of yet not installed required utilities from the list: **perl5**, **Xvfb**, **xwd**, **convert**.
 Decompression of the external librarie archive if it is not decompressed yet.
 2. Search for a compatible browser executables in the currect directory.
 If such are found, the prompt to use the latest version one or proceed is shown.
 3. Search for a compatible browser executables that could be runt by commands.
 If such are found, the promt to use the latest verison one or proceed is shown.
-4. The prompt to specify the compatible browser executable absolute path (its command) or proceed is shown.
-While user specifies non-compatible executable absolute path or command, this prompt is again shown.
+4. The prompt to specify a compatible browser executable absolute path (its command) or proceed is shown.
+While the specified executable absolute path or command is non-compatible, this prompt is again shown.
 8. The prompt to download, install and use the latest **Ungoogled** **Chromium** automatically or exit to download certain compatible browser executable manually is shown.
 9. The compatible browser executable specified in one of the prior phases is executed on a virtual screen.
 10. The `scraper.pl` is launched and connected to this browser via local **WebSockets**.